Welcome to the English Programs at USC Upstate

 conclusions and make verifiable arguments in a way that no one else has

-Students in English develop strong skills in critical thinking, analysis, written communication, research and reading--skills that are essential in a range of careers.
+Students in the English major and minor develop strong skills in critical thinking, analysis, written communication, research and reading--skills that are essential in a range of careers.

 Tips for Success